wombleton/gitlaw-nz/acts/R/Referenda (Postal Voting) Act 2000.md

     (3) Every person who commits, or aids, abets, counsels, or procures the commission of, the offence of personation is guilty of a corrupt practice for the purposes of the [Electoral Act 1993][132].

-    Compare: 1997 No 13 [s 60][239]
+    Compare: 1997 No 13 [s 60][240]

 ##### 76 Processing

-*   (1) Every person who, without the express authorisation of the Returning Officer, enters the office of the Returning Officer or any other premises when the sign referred to in [section 45(1)(b)][56] is in place commits an offence and is liable on summary conviction to a fine not exceeding $2,000\.
+*   (1) Every person who, without the express authorisation of the Returning Officer, enters the office of the Returning Officer or any other premises when the sign referred to in [section 45(1)(b)][56] is in place commits an offence and is liable on conviction to a fine not exceeding $2,000\.

-    (2) If the Returning Officer, or a person acting under a delegation under [section 11(1)][14], fails to take all reasonable steps as required by [section 45(2)][56], with the result that any returned voting paper is removed from his or her custody, he or she commits an offence and is liable on summary conviction to a fine not exceeding $2,000\.
+    (2) If the Returning Officer, or a person acting under a delegation under [section 11(1)][14], fails to take all reasonable steps as required by [section 45(2)][56], with the result that any returned voting paper is removed from his or her custody, he or she commits an offence and is liable on conviction to a fine not exceeding $2,000\.

     (3) Every person commits an offence who is present at the processing of voting papers and---